juhasev/sample-ninja-help/sub-panel-location-mapping.md

 ### Notification & results

-**SampleNinja** will produce detailed CSV file that contains the following columns.
+**SampleNinja** will produce a detailed CSV file that contains the following columns.

 - PANELIST_ID
 - POSTAL_CODE